slasten3826/processlang/docs/SYNTAX_eng.md

 ## Basic Structure

-A ProcessLang program consists of a sequence of commands (maximum 5) and a mandatory query at the end:
+A ProcessLang program consists of a sequence of commands and a mandatory query at the end:

 ```
 COMMAND param1=value1 param2=value2